Fort2020/alx-pre_course/0x01-git/README.md

 My second commit
-ALX School of SE is interesting
+ALX School of SE is interesting updated